Falmouth, Maine: New Casco (1630–1765)

 Falmouth's original bounds encompassed the present day cities of Portland, South Portland, Westbrook and Cape Elizabeth.
-Today’s town was known as New Casco, and was only a neighborhood within the larger collection of communities around Casco Bay centered in what is downtown Portland.
-Falmouth’s early years were marked by extreme violence as it lay on a borderland zone between Europeans and Native Americans.
+Today's town was known as New Casco, and was only a neighborhood within the larger collection of communities around Casco Bay centered in what is downtown Portland.
+Falmouth's early years were marked by extreme violence as it lay on a borderland zone between Europeans and Native Americans.
 Casco Bay represented the northernmost point of British colonial settlement on the east coast until 1713.
-Numerous wars between 1675–1763 among the British, French, and Native Americans rarely left Falmouth unscathed from the violence.
+Numerous wars between 1675 and 1763 among the British, French, and Native Americans rarely left Falmouth unscathed from the violence.
 English colonists twice abandoned Casco Bay altogether under pressure from French and Indian attacks in 1676 and 1690.